Sarorian/localhost-page/README.md

 ##Features##
 - Ability to view live updating bracket
 - See all participating teams and auto-generated OP.GG links
-- Ability to login as Admin to add or remove teams, and update the bracket manually
+- Ability to log in as Admin to add or remove teams, and update the bracket manually

 ## Author
 - **Owen Wilson**